Devil’s Coach-horse

-These aggressive, carniverous predators are commonly found across the UK and Europe in a variety of habitats.
-The Devil’s Coach Horse can sometimes be mistaken for an earwig but when threatened its scorpion-like posture will give the game away!
-The Devil’s Coach Horse belongs to the Rove Beetle family, called the Staphylinidae which are sometimes referred to as the ‘Staphs’ for short.
+These aggressive, carnivorous predators are commonly found across the UK and Europe in a variety of habitats.
+The Devil’s Coach-horse can sometimes be mistaken for an earwig but when threatened its scorpion-like posture will give the game away!
+The Devil’s Coach-horse belongs to the rove beetle family, called the Staphylinidae which are sometimes referred to as the ‘Staphs’ for short.
 There are approximately 1000 species of rove beetle (given this name as they are constantly on the move) found in the UK which amounts to roughly a quarter of all British beetles.

 Fast Facts